verkal1999/FMEA-MSR-EventSystem/TwinCAT/ReadME.md

 This is a TwinCAT exampe project to test the MSRGuard.
 To open and run it, TwinCAT3 has to be installed.
 The MSRGuard was testes in an environment with the TwinCAT3 Build 4026.

+To open the program, use the TwinCAT Xae Shell and open the .sln.

 ##TwinCAT-Requirements
 In package manager the following packages were used:
 - TwinCAT Standard (Engineering and Runtime)